Vermeijius retiarius

 Vermeijius retiarus is a species of sea snail, a marine gastropod mollusk in the family Fasciolariidae, the spindle snails, the tulip snails and their allies.

 Description

+The shell has a tubiform shape, with a curved spire and apex, and a unique curved aperture.
 The length of the shell attains 56 mm.

 Distribution

 This marine species occurs in the Indian Ocean off Somalia and Madagascar.